nellessen/Tornado-Redis-Chat/README.md

 Redis client.
 Client-Server communication is based on [websockets](http://www.tornadoweb.org/en/stable/websocket.html).

 **Note**: Please note that this is just an example project for demonstration purpose only.
-It is little tested and missing imported features like authenticated websockets, input validation and so on.
+It is little tested and missing important features like authenticated websockets, input validation and so on.
 It is intended to show how to build a scalable real-time web application with [Tornado](http://www.tornadoweb.org/).

 ## Requirements and Setup